ghik/opinionated-scala/Basic-control-structures.md

 ```

 The code above is a bit ugly.
 The `if` condition has duplicated code - we refer to `args(0).toLowerCase` twice.
 This is bad for two reasons:
-* it violates the DRY principle and makes code ugly
+* it violates the DRY principle and makes code verbose
 * it may be a performance problem - we evaluate the same expression twice

 The natural solution would be to extract the duplicated expression to a variable, like so: